 The internet is a great tool for learning, communicating and collaborating.
 As a school our security filters are provided by the Local Authority to support our children’s safe use of the internet.
 We would recommend that as parents security filters and parental restrictions are in place at home to support the safe use of the internet at home.

-The school recently held a set of e-safety workshop, led by a CEOP trainer,for our pupils and parents.
-The Child Exploitation and On-Line Protection Centre (CEOP) is a leading organisation providing guidance.
-Nikki, the trainer has provided the following advice and downloads to support parents in guiding their child’s safe use of the internet:
+The school regularly holds a set of e-safety workshops, led by a CEOP trainer,for our pupils and parents.
+The Child Exploitation and On-Line Protection Centre (CEOP) is a leading organisation providing guidance. which has provides the following advice and downloads to support parents in guiding their child’s safe use of the internet:

 - Talk to your child about what they’re up to online.
 Be a part of their online life; involve the whole family and show an interest.
 Find out what sites they visit and what they love about them, if they know you understand they are more likely to come to you if they have any problems.